BigPolarBear1/factorization/README.md

 Update: Ah.
 I figured out whats going on...
 I'll upload some improvements this weekend.

-Update: Yea... there is 100% something here.
-God damnit.
-Someone would have known.
-You know what they call a country that works together with another country against its own citizens?
-Traitors.
-I hope you remember that traitors.
-I will say this now, there will not be forgiveness.
-Too much has happened and too much time has passed.
-Time is all we have in this world.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>